opendp/opendp/docs/source/developer/development-environment.rst

 Testing Python
 --------------
-You can test that things are working by running OpenDP's python test suite, using ``pytest``:
+You can test that things are working by running OpenDP's python test suite, using ``pytest``.
 Run the tests from the ``python`` directory.

 .. code-block:: bash